Bob Quinn (filmmaker): Filmmaking

 In 1978, Quinn made Poitín, which was the first feature film ever made entirely in the Irish language.
 It was also the first feature film to receive funding from the Arts Council of Ireland.
 The film was a story about an illegal distiller of poitín in rural Connemara and starred Cyril Cusack, Donal McCann and Niall Tóibín.
 The premiere was held in Carraroe.

-Quinn's 1978 documentary The Family, a profile of the Atlantis commune made for RTÉ, was considered too disturbing to air and was not broadcast until the 1991.
+Quinn's 1978 documentary The Family, a profile of the Atlantis commune made for RTÉ, was considered too disturbing to air and was not broadcast until 1991.
 It was featured at the 2017 Tulca Festival of Visual Arts in Galway, which was themed around the commune nicknamed The Screamers.

-In 1986, Quinn wrote the script that he made into Budawanny in 1987 and for which he was awarded an Arts Council Film Script Award.
+In 1986, Quinn wrote the script that he made into Budawanny in 1987 for which he was awarded an Arts Council Film Script Award.
 Based on the 1983 novel Suil le Breith ("About Us") by Pádraig Standún, it tells the story of a parish priest on a Gaeltacht island who gets his housekeeper, Marion, pregnant and wrestles with his love for her and his commitment to the priesthood and his community.
 In 1994 he revisited Budawanny to make The Bishop's Story, in which the priest of Budawanny is now an older bishop at a retreat house and recounts his story to a younger priest who is there to address his own alcoholism and paedophilia.
 The flashbacks to the earlier events are told using material from Budawanny.

 In July 1989, Quinn founded the Galway Film Fleadh with Lelia Doolan, Miriam Allen, Joe MacMahon and Steve Woods.
 The first Fleadh was held at the Claddagh Palace.